Vascular Access Failure

 There are two permanent access types:

-- An arteriovenous (AV) fistula is made by directly connecting an artery to a vein, usually in the upper arm or forearm.
+- An arteriovenous (AV) fistula is made by directly connecting an artery to a vein.
+It's usually in the upper arm or forearm.
 A fistula tends to last longer than a graft, and it's less likely to cause blood clots and get infected.
-You have to plan ahead for a fistula, because it needs at least several months to heal after placement.
+You have to plan ahead for a fistula.
+That's because it needs at least several months to heal after placement.
 But a fistula is the most dependable access type.

 Short-term dialysis access